02 September 2022 | NewsVideo now available | NCIRS webinar - Emerging vaccine preventable diseases and vaccination for travelRead the full article

 The Master of Philosophy (Applied Epidemiology), colloquially known as the MAE program, is a two-year research degree that teaches scholars epidemiology in the field, through coursework and learning in a field placement.
 There is a wide range of potential projects for MAE scholars at NCIRS, involving analysis of national datasets for vaccine preventable diseases, evaluation of national surveillance systems, and specific epidemiological research projects.
 Outbreak investigations are identified through our close collaboration with Health Protection NSW, the Western Sydney Public Health Unit (also located at the Westmead precinct) and the Communicable Diseases Network Australia.

 There are ample opportunities for MAE scholars to publish work from their NCIRS projects in peer-reviewed journals.
-Scholars placed at NCIRS are also supported to attend the biennial PHAA immunisation conference and in some instances the PHAA communicable disease control conference (held in alternate years).
+Scholars placed at NCIRS are also supported to attend the annual PHAA communicable diseases and immunisation conference.

-NCIRS hosted 7 MAE scholars between 2013 and 2018.
+NCIRS has hosted 13 MAE scholars between 2013 and 2022.
 Selected projects of these scholars have included:

 Evaluation of surveillance systems